AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/fallout-flow.md

 * Fallout analysis involving journeys with a predefined sequence of pages and a single entry point and path.
 (Use Journey canvas for journeys with multiple entry points and paths.)

-* Journeys where you need to perform side-by-side comparisons of two different filters in the same report.
+* Journeys where you need to perform side-by-side comparisons of two different segments in the same report.

 Use [the table above](#understand-the-differences) to understand the differences between Journey canvas, Fallout, and Flow visualizations.